 Advantages of Rubber Injection Molding

-No Finishing: Injection molded rubber products have fewer defects or leftover material that needs after it comes out from the mold.
+- No Finishing: Injection molded rubber products have fewer defects or leftover material that needs after it come out from the mold.
 Except for a small parting line and gate vestige, the output is a near-net shape.